National Grid: Live

 At the same time, renewable power generation was steadily rising.
 Great Britain’s exposed position in the north-east Atlantic makes it one of the best locations in the world for wind power, and the shallow waters of the North Sea host several of the world’s largest offshore wind farms.

-New wind power records are set regularly, and between 5:00pm and 5:30pm on 5th December 2025 British wind farms averaged a record 23.90GW of generation.
+New wind power records are set regularly, and between 2:00pm and 2:30pm on 18th February 2026 British wind farms averaged a record 23.96GW of generation.

 PowerDate first achieved